Go to home page

 A massive stone bridge with arched windows crosses a street at Virginia Tech, framed by a traffic circle with red and green landscaping.

-Shootings at college and universities often raise difficult questions about safety, responsibility, and institutional failure.
-When schools fail to act, accountability matters.
-We represent families seeking answers after campus violence.
+Campus shootings raise urgent and difficult questions about safety, responsibility, and institutional accountability.
+When colleges and universities fail to respond appropriately, accountability is essential.
+We represent families seeking answers and accountability in the aftermath of a campus shooting

 What Investigations Commonly Reveal

-Independent investigations into college and university shootings often point to the same underlying issues.
-While every case is different, certain patterns appear again and again when institutions fail to act on known risks.
+Independent investigations into campus shootings frequently reveal recurring issues.
+While each case is unique, common patterns emerge when institutions fail to respond appropriately to known risks.

 Warning Signs Were Often Present